mutablelogic/go-sqlite/sys/sqlite3/README.md

 to set a callback for progress during long running queries, which allows for cancellation mid-query.

-Four methods will execute a query:
+Five methods will execute a query:

-  * `func (*ConnEx) Exec(string,func (row,cols []string) bool) error` will execute one or more SQL queries (separated by semi-colon) without bound parameters, and call a function with the results.
-Return `true` from this method to abort any subsequent results being returned;
+  * `func (*ConnEx) Exec(string, func (row, cols []string) bool) error` will execute one or more SQL queries (separated by a semi-colon) without bound parameters, and invoke a function callback with the results.
+Return `true` from this callback to abort any subsequent results being returned;
+  * `func (*ConnEx) ExecEx(string, func (row, cols []string) bool,...interface{}) error` will execute one or more SQL queries (separated by a semi-colon) with bound parameters, and invoke a function callback with the results.
+Return `true` from this callback to abort any subsequent results being returned;
   * `func (*ConnEx) Begin(SQTransaction) error` will start a transaction.
 Include an argument `sqlite3.SQLITE_TXN_DEFAULT`, `sqlite3.SQLITE_TXN_IMMEDIATE` or `sqlite3.SQLITE_TXN_EXCLUSIVE` to set the transaction type;